 line management effectiveness

-Look into the reasons people are working overtime and develop processes to address their efficiency.
+Look into why people are working overtime and develop processes to address their efficiency.

 Rated higher than salary as a reason to stay with an employer, offering flexible work arrangements proves to employees that the business cares about them on a personal level.
 Put official policies in place that make it simple and acceptable for parents to leave work to attend their children's school productions, for example.

-Don’t assume that because you offered a staff member a competitive salary when they came on board that it's still competitive now.
-Conduct market analyses every year, at the very least, in order to ensure your people are being remunerated at a good level.
+Please don't assume that it's still competitive now because you offered a staff member a competitive salary when they came on board.
+Conduct market analyses every year, at the very least, to ensure your people are being reimbursed at a reasonable level.

 struggling to retain staff?